 Do I need a membership to participate in CALA programs?+

-No. Membership is not a requirement to participate in CALA’s programs, however, discounted PT and training fees are offered to CALA voting members.
+No. Membership is not a requirement to participate in CALA’s programs, however, discounted training fees are offered to CALA voting members and discounted proficiency testing through Proficiency Testing Canada Inc., is also available.

 What is the difference between memberships?+